HarryIoannidis/HAFMessenger/docs/misc/CRYPTO.md

 ### E2E architecture

 - Each message:
-    - Generates a new random 12-bit IV.
+    - Generates a new random 12-byte IV (96-bit, per NIST recommendation for GCM).
     - Encrypts the payload with AES-256-GCM and stores a 128-bit tag.
     - Uses a session key (symmetric encryption key) that changes per conversation/session for session-level forward secrecy.
     - Wraps the session key with the recipient’s RSA public key (or multi-recipient envelope for group chats).